StefanWallin/css-lint-rhino-runner/README.md

 * Make the script accept directories as command line arguments.
 * Make the script accept directories from stdin.
 * Make the script go into strict mode and exit on number of warnings instead of errors.
+* Create install-script that get your dependencies.
+* Create an update-script that updates the version of your css-linter.

 Usage
 -----